jschuhmann47/square-root-approximation/README.md

-# Square Root Aproximation
+# Square Root Approximation

-This C program aproximates the square root of a given integer using the Newton-Raphson method.
+This C program approximates the square root of a given integer using the Newton-Raphson method.

 ## Example